Buy or sell successfully with Engel & Völkers

 Ejari registration: AED 155 for the Dubai REST app (excluding VAT), AED 219.75 (inclusive of fees and VAT)

-Dubai’s property tax system offers a unique advantage for investors and homeowners, with no direct property tax on residential properties and relatively low associated fees compared to global standards.
+Dubai’s property tax system offers a clear advantage for investors and homeowners, with no annual property tax on residential real estate and relatively low associated fees by international standards.

-Understanding these costs, such as transfer fees, service charges, and housing fees, is essential for making informed decisions.
-With its thriving real estate market, high rental yields, and tax-free capital gains, Dubai remains an attractive destination for real estate investment.
+Understanding costs such as transfer fees, service charges, and housing fees is essential for informed decision-making.
+Combined with strong rental yields, tax-free capital gains, and a stable regulatory environment, Dubai continues to rank among the most attractive global destinations for real estate investment heading into 2026.

 Contact us today for expert guidance throughout your property journey.